berenm/CMakeBuildPackage/README.rst

 will be automatically included when available.
 This meta-package provides the required bridges to make several system libraries available as requirements.

+As a starting point, the https://github.com/berenm/cmake-build-package-system repository can be used as a submodule in packages/system to bridge a few libraries of your system into the packaging mechanism.

 For example, assuming the `system` meta-package is correctly located, it should be possible to import the *zlib*, *libpng* and some *Boost* libraries with something like: